A model structure on the category of diffeological spaces: Introduction

-In this article we prove that the category $\Diff$ of diffeological spaces has a model category structure which closely resembles that of $\Top$.
-When we prove that $\Top$ is the model category in the condition above, we need properties of homotopy groups and cell complexes.
-Likewise, we need to define diffeological homotopy groups and diffeological cell complexes.
+In this article we prove that the category $\Diff$ of diffeological spaces has a Quillen model category structure which is Quillen equivalent to the standard Quillen model structure on $\Top$.
+When we prove that $\Top$ is the model category under the requirements stated above, we need knowledge of homotopy groups and cell complexes.
+Likewise, we need to define and study smooth homotopy groups and smooth version of cell complexes.